Mohamedemad4/its_app/README.md

  - there is a 30char **hard** limit on token names
  - Expected Hz is .5Hz
     - i.e 30 logs is a minute of data
+ - we have 2 kinds of tokens

+    - Client Tokens
+        - Set by "login" on the client
+        - Used for Push notifications and everything else client related by car_token agnostic

+    - Car Tokens
+        - Preset in QR code on the Device it self
+        - Multiple Client tokens can be registered to the Same Car Token

 ### Config Vars